 I’m a History of Public Policy and Law major, and none of my upper division history courses are appearing in my progress check.
 What do I do?

 Because History of Public Policy and Law majors have the ability to choose their areas of concentration for the B-1 and B-2 sections of the major, their upper division courses will not automatically appear in their major progress check.
-Complete this google form detailing where you would like each of your courses to apply to the upper division major so the history advisor can manually update your progress check.
-Please do not fill out this form until your class schedule is set, and you do not plan to drop any of the courses you are including.
-This form can also be found on our Undergraduate Petitions Page.
+Email the Undergraduate Advisor detailing where you would like each of your courses to apply to the upper division major so that she can manually update your progress check.
+Please do not do this until you have completed or are enrolled in all of your Area B1 and B2 courses.

 I’m taking a history course that should apply to either the pre-1800 breadth requirement, or the regional breadth requirement for the history major, but it doesn’t currently appear there in my progress check.
 What do I do?